-Much of multigrid analysis within the literature relies on the problem matrix, $A$, being symmetric positive definite (SPD).
-For such problems, the convergence theory of multigrid methods has been well developed; see, e.g.,~\cite{XZ2002,Falgout2004,Falgout2005,Vassilevski2008,XZ2017,XXF2022-1,XXF2022-2}.
-When $A$ is SPD, the convergence analysis of a symmetric two-grid method (i.e., pre- and postsmoothing steps are performed in a symmetric way) amounts to analyzing the eigenvalues of its iteration matrix (also called the error propagation matrix), because the $A$-norm of the iteration matrix, called the convergence factor, coincides with its spectral radius.
-In the case of Galerkin coarse solver, an identity has been established to characterize the convergence factor of two-grid methods~\cite{XZ2002,Falgout2005,Zikatanov2008}, which has been widely used to analyze two-grid methods; see, e.g.,~\cite{Falgout2005,XZ2017,Brannick2018,XXF2018}.
-Nevertheless, it is often too costly to solve the Galerkin coarse-grid system exactly, especially when its size is relatively large.
-Recently, Xu and Zhang~\cite{XXF2022-1,XXF2022-2} extended the two-grid convergence theory to the case of non-Galerkin coarse solvers.
-They proposed two theoretical frameworks for analyzing the convergence of inexact two-grid methods, which have been successfully applied to the convergence analysis of multigrid methods.
+Most existing multigrid theories require the system matrix to be symmetric positive definite (SPD).
+For such systems, the convergence theory of multigrid methods is well established in the literature; see, e.g.,~\cite{Xu1992,XZ2002,Falgout2004,Falgout2005,MacLachlan2014,Notay2015,XZ2017,XXF2022-1,XXF2022-2,XXF2025-1,XXF2025-2}.
+When the coarse-grid system is solved exactly, the energy norm of the two-grid iteration matrix, commonly termed the \textit{convergence factor}, coincides with its spectral radius, provided that the pre- and postsmoothing steps are performed symmetrically.
+This convergence factor admits a characterization via an identity~\cite{XZ2002,Falgout2005,Zikatanov2008}, which has been widely used in the analysis of two-grid methods; see, e.g.,~\cite{Falgout2005,Brannick2018,XXF2018}.
+In practice, however, it is often too costly to solve the coarse-grid system exactly.
+A standard remedy is to apply the two-grid scheme recursively within the correction step, yielding a multigrid method with an inherent multilevel hierarchy.
+Thus, multigrid can be interpreted as an inexact two-grid scheme.
+For inexact two-grid theory and its multilevel extensions, we refer the reader to~\cite{XXF2022-1,XXF2022-2,XXF2025-1,XXF2025-2} and the references therein.